Reflexive dg categories in algebra and topology: Chains and cochains on topological spaces

-\begin{ex}[String topology] Let $M$ be a compact connected manifold, so that there is an $S^1$-invariant quasi-isomorphism $\mathrm{HH}_\bullet(C_\bullet \Omega M) \simeq C_\bullet(\mathcal{L}M)$, where $\mathrm{HH}_\bullet$ denotes the Hochschild homology complex and $\mathcal{L}M$ denotes the free loop space of $M$ \cite{jones}.
-In particular, if $M$ is $k\pi_1$-local then \Cref{kfinitespaces}, \Cref{kpilocal}(4), and the Morita invariance of Hochschild homology gives us a natural quasi-isomorphism Moreover, by e.g.~\cite{Greflex} and the Morita invariance of Hochschild cohomology \cite{kellerHH} we also obtain a natural quasi-isomorphism and when $X$ is in addition a $d$-dimensional Poincar\'e duality space it follows from e.g.\ \cite[Example 9.38]{BCLcalabiyau} that we have a quasi-isomorphism In characteristic zero and when $M$ is simply connected, these are quasi-isomorphisms of BV-algebras \cite{tradlerzeinalian}. \end{ex}
+\begin{ex}[String topology] Let $M$ be a compact simply connected manifold, so that there is an $S^1$-invariant quasi-isomorphism $\mathrm{HH}_\bullet(C_\bullet \Omega M) \simeq C_\bullet(\mathcal{L}M)$, where $\mathrm{HH}_\bullet$ denotes the Hochschild homology complex and $\mathcal{L}M$ denotes the free loop space of $M$ \cite{jones}.
+In particular, \Cref{kfinitespaces}, \Cref{kpilocal}(4) and the Morita invariance of Hochschild homology give us a natural quasi-isomorphism Moreover, by \cite{Greflex} and the Morita invariance of Hochschild cohomology \cite{kellerHH} we also obtain natural quasi-isomorphisms and when $M$ is in addition $k$-orientable, Poincar\'e duality (e.g.\ \cite[Example 9.38]{BCLcalabiyau}) gives a quasi-isomorphism In characteristic zero, these are quasi-isomorphisms of BV-algebras \cite{tradlerzeinalian}. \end{ex}

 The following is a slight generalisation of \Cref{kpilocal} in the simply connected setting (recall that if $\pi_1(X)\cong 0$ then $H^1(X)\cong 0$ by the Hurewicz and Universal Coefficient Theorems).
 The proof is a straightforward application of \Cref{thm: reflexivity via KD for coconn. algs}.